Lightning-AI/pytorch-lightning/README.md

 Although your research/production project might start simple, once you add things like GPU AND TPU training, 16-bit precision, etc, you end up spending more time engineering than researching.
 Lightning automates AND rigorously tests those parts for you.

 ## Support
-- [8 core contributors](https://pytorch-lightning.readthedocs.io/en/latest/governance.html) who are all a mix of professional engineers, Research Scientists, PhD students from top AI labs.
+- [8 core contributors](https://pytorch-lightning.readthedocs.io/en/latest/governance.html) who are all a mix of professional engineers, Research Scientists, Ph.D. students from top AI labs.
 - 100+ community contributors.

 Lightning is also part of the [PyTorch ecosystem](https://pytorch.org/ecosystem/) which requires projects to have solid testing, documentation and support.